Norwegian Fjords

 • Old Stavanger: A restored wooden house area.

-• Norwegian Petroleum Museum: Exhibiting Norway’s petroleum sector and its contribution to the economy.
+• Norwegian Petroleum Museum: Exhibiting Norway’s petroleum sector and its economic contribution.

-• Sola Beach: Remote beach ideal for surfing and sunbathing.
+• Sola Beach: A Remote beach ideal for surfing and sunbathing.

 Lofoten Islands – Arctic Beauty

-The Lofoten Islands, though not fjords, are filled with breathtaking scenery of steep mountain summits, sandy beaches, and tiny fishing hamlets.
+Although not fjords, the Lofoten Islands are filled with breathtaking scenery, including steep mountain summits, sandy beaches, and tiny fishing hamlets.

 Key Attractions: